 The process in which a tsunami is initially generated.
 Tsunamis are most frequently caused by earthquakes, but can also result from landslides, volcanic eruptions, and very infrequently by meteorites or other impacts upon the ocean surface.
 Earthquake-induced tsunamis are generated primarily by tectonic dislocations under the sea which are caused by shallow focus earthquakes along areas of subduction.
 The upthrusted and downthrusted crustal blocks impart potential energy into the overlying water mass with drastic changes in the sea level over the affected region.
 The energy imparted into the water mass results in tsunami generation, i.e. energy radiating away from the source region in the form of long period waves.
 In the case of a landslide, the tsunami is generated by the transfer of energy from the sliding mass to the water mass.

+New Figure

 Source mechanisms of volcanic tsunamis (modified after Paris et al., 2014).